IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 CEDAW reporting provides detailed information about a State's response to their human rights obligations to women.

 > The policy must ensure that women, as individuals and groups, ==have access to information== about their rights under the Convention and ==are able to effectively promote and claim those rights==.
 The State party should also ensure that women are able to participate actively in the development, implementation and monitoring of the policy.
-To this end, resources must be devoted to ensuring ==that human rights and women’s non-governmental organizations are well-informed, adequately consulted and generally able to play an active role in the initial and subsequent development of the policy== CEDAW GR 28 -- paragraph 27
+To this end, resources must be devoted to ensuring ==that human rights and women’s non-governmental organizations are well-informed, adequately consulted and generally able to play an active role in the initial and subsequent development of the policy== [^133]

 ### National Plan of Action
 States should have a *National Plan of Action* for human rights which includes